Skip to content

 • Disabled (default) – Skip installation

 Policy engine to install for enforcing security, compliance, and best practices.
-See Policy Engines for more details about Kyverno and Gatekeeper.
+See Policy Engines for details.

 Registry configuration for GitOps workflows.
 Supports local Docker registries or external registries with authentication.